 Save the Date!
 The 2014 Garden Tour is Saturday, June 28.

-We are in the process of selecting the gardens for the 2014 tour.
+We have selected the gardens for the 2014 tour.
 More information is available on the GARDENS page.
 Our goal is to offer a variety of gardening styles and inspiration.
-From sun to shade, enclosed to expansive, native to Far Eastern, we invite you explore the gamut of gardening on Whidbey Island
+From sun to shade, enclosed to expansive, native to Far Eastern, we invite you explore the gamut of gardening on Whidbey Island.

 Photo of butterfly by Melanie Hester

 “Just living is not enough, said the butterfly.
 One must have sunshine, freedom, and a little flower.”